vladbulhac/GoogleCloudGEmailDispatcher/README.md

 9. Click TEST THE FUNCTION button

-_If you receive a 500 HTTP STATUS CODE due to to an Environment Variable that is null, check if there is no space after any Environment Variable in the Google Cloud Function's Dashboard_
+_If you receive a 500 HTTP STATUS CODE due to an Environment Variable that is null, edit the Google Cloud Function and check if there is no space after any Environment Variable_